Academic Programs / Health Professions

 Student Code of Professional Conduct

-The College of Health Professions and Social Work prepares practitioners to fulfill their ideals of service in the health care setting.
+The College of Health Professions and Social Work prepares practitioners to fulfill their ideals of service in health or social service settings.
 In attaining these goals, practitioners must demonstrate exemplary professional behavior, as this is the keystone of the professional associations of the disciplines within this college.
 The Code of Conduct of Temple University's College of Health Professions and Social Work is intended to contribute to an environment in which excellence in learning and conduct may be fostered.